2phi/weac/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The following describes the basic usage of WEAC.
-For more examples, please refer to the [Demo](https://github.com/2phi/weac/blob/main/demo/demo.ipynb).
+_The following describes the basic usage of WEAC.
+For more examples, please refer to the [demo](https://github.com/2phi/weac/blob/main/demo/demo.ipynb)._

 Load the module.
 ```python